hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter1.md

 - Race

 *** =hint
-What is being measured along each row?
+What is the thing being measured along each row?
 Remember that variables (unless they are identification variables) cannot be the same as the *observational unit*.

 *** =pre_exercise_code